 Building an Order-Flow Trading System for Crypto Markets

-A crypto order-flow system is a short-horizon research and execution engine.
-It reconstructs a live limit order book, measures how depth and aggressive trades change through time, estimates whether those changes imply a tradable edge, and refuses to trade unless the edge is larger than spread, fees, slippage, latency, and risk buffers.
+A crypto order-flow system reconstructs a live limit order book, measures how depth and aggressive trades change through time, and tests whether that pressure is large enough to beat spread, fees, slippage, latency, and risk buffers.

 Article Status